waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Reflection Learnings (Turn 109213)
 - **Confirmation Bias:** I had a major hallucination that the eastern boulder puzzle on Victory Road 1F was optional.
 I clung to this belief despite my own tools (`gem_pathfinder_v2`) and system warnings indicating the path was blocked.
 I must learn to trust my tools and data over my own intuition, and actively try to disprove my own hypotheses.
+- **Immediate Documentation:** I failed to immediately log my discovery that the western path on Route 23 was a dead end, causing me to waste turns on a flawed navigation plan.
+I must log all critical findings as soon as they are confirmed to maintain an accurate knowledge base.